-Figure 11(a).
-Attenuation of Series Diodes Used as a Switch in a 50 Ohm System
+Figure 10(a).
+Attenuation of Series Diodes Used as a Switch in a 50 Ohm System.

-Figure 11(b).
-Attenuation of Shunt Diodes Used as a Switch in a 50 Ohm System package inductance (≈ 3 nH) of the glass packaged diode can be reduced in the series circuit by moving the ground plane or planes of the transmission line closer to the diode package, as shown in Figure 12.
+Figure 10(b).
+Attenuation of Shunt Diodes Used as a Switch in a 50 Ohm System.

+(qB)

+INSERTION LOSS

+TH

+10 GHz

+the diode package, as shown in Figure 11.
 This technique reduces the package inductance by making it appear more like a transmission line.
-It also

-Figure 12.
-Optimizing a Glass Packaged Diode for Series Reflective Attenuating in a Coaxial Line reduces the series coupling capacitance of the package by cutting the axial electric field across the diode.
+It also reduces the series coupling capacitance of the package by cutting the axial electric field across the diode.
 The former effect decreases the insertion loss and the latter increases the isolation at higher frequencies.
 The Stripline diode does not begin to exhibit these limitations until approximately 18 GHz because the internal reactances of the package and diode are part of a low pass filter structure.
+The mini-strip or microstrip package can be made part of a low pass filter by tailoring the lead inductance so the reactance equals the characteristic impedance of the line at the cutoff frequency.
+This is the frequency where the capacitive reactance of the diode is half the line impedance.
+The combination of the two leads and the diode forms a three element low pass filter.
+Other combinations of cutoff frequency and lead inductance may be obtained from tables of filter elements.

-This can be done by the user if the Mini-strip package is used.
-The required circuit structure is as shown in Figure 7.
-The required element values L_1 and C_1 for this circuit are a function of the desired characteristic impedance Z_a and the cut-off frequency f_c , and can be determined from the following: $$L_1 = \frac{Z_0}{2\pi f_c}$$ $$C_1 = \frac{1}{\pi f_c Z_0}$$ b) Design of Resonant SPST Switches Another way that the performance of a packaged diode can be improved at high frequencies is to "tune-out" the parasitic elements by the addition of external reactances.
+b) Design of Resonant SPST Switches

+Another way that the performance of a packaged diode can be improved at high frequencies is to "tune-out" the parasitic elements by the addition of external reactances.
 Such circuits are generally referred to as resonant switches in which the PIN diode is used essentially as a switch which switches the circuit parameters from a parallel resonant condition to a series resonant condition.
-The high and low impedances produced by the parallel and series resonant circuits, respectively, constitute the "ON" and "OFF" states of the switch.
+The high and low impedances produced by the parallel and series resonant circuits, respectively, constitute the "ON" and "OFF"

+states of the switch.
 Although the performance can be improved at the design frequency, the bandwidth of resonant switches is necessarily limited, usually to $\leq 10\%$.
-Figure 13 shows two typical resonant switch circuits which are useful at frequencies below 1 GHz, or where the required external inductance L is much greater than the diode parasitic inductance L_p and the

-Figure 13.
-Resonant PIN Switch Circuits external capacitance C is much greater than the package capacitance C_p .
+Figure 12 shows two typical resonant switch circuits which are useful at frequencies below 1 GHz, or where the required external inductance L is much greater than the diode parasitic inductance L_p and the external capacitance C is much greater than the package capacitance C_p .
 Under these conditions, the diode parasitic elements have a negligible effect on performance.
-The equivalent circuits for the two states of this resonant switch are shown in Figure 13 (c) and (d).
-When the diode is forward biased, the elements L_1 and C_1 are in parallel resonance and the circuit between A and B appears as a high impedance.
-When the diode is reverse biased, the elements L_2 and C_1 are in series resonance and the circuit between A and B appears as a low impedance.
+The equivalent circuits for the two states of this resonant switch are shown in

+Figure 12 (c) and (d).
+When the diode is forward biased, the elements L1, and C_I are in parallel resonance and the circuit between A and B appears as a high impedance.
+When the diode is reverse biased, the elements L_2 , and C_I are in series resonance and the circuit between A and B appears as a low impedance.
 In both cases, the impedances between A and B are finite due to the presence of diode resistance and finite element Q's.
-Both of these effects are represented as loss resistances R{sp} and R{ss} , respectively.
+Both of these effects are represented as loss resistances R{sp} and R{ss}, respectively.
 The expected insertion loss, maximum attenuation, and bandwidth can be obtained from the formulas given in Table 1.
-For L_1 and L_2 being equal, the resonant frequency in both cases is approximately $$f_o \cong \frac{1}{2\pi \sqrt{L_1 C_1}}$$ the approximation being due primarily to the fact that diode parasitic elements affect the two resonant states differently.
-In the parallel resonance state, there will also be a secondary series resonance at approximately $f_2 = 1.4 f_o$.
-At frequencies higher than 1 GHz, the circuits shown in Figure 13 are difficult to design because the values of the external reactances begin to approach those of the diode parasitic reactances and considerable interaction between the various elements occurs.
-Although this mode is still possible, the synthesis will generally have to be empirical.
-Resonant switches can also be built by utilizing the package parasitics and the diode chip capacitance C_1 if these are of the right value, or by tailoring these package parasitics; which is possible with the Ministrip package.
-In this mode of operation, the equivalent circuit of Figure 14 applies.
-The mode of operation is similar to the one described previously and is evident in Figures 11(a) and 11(b) where it can be ob-
+For L_1 and L_2 being equal, the resonant frequency in both cases is approximately the approximation being due primarily to the fact that diode parasitic elements affect the two resonant states differently.
+In the parallel resonance state, there will also be a secondary series resonance at approximately $f_2 = 1.4 f_0$.